je-jo/insure-landing-page/README.md

 - [squoosh](https://squoosh.app/) - Image optimizer for the web.
 - [CSS filter generator to convert from black to target hex color](https://codepen.io/sosuke/pen/Pjoqqp) - To change the hover color of svg icons to the exact shade, when svg images are referenced with img tags.
 - [PerfectPixel](https://www.welldonecode.com/perfectpixel/) a Chrome extension for comparing website with design image.
+- [PurgeCss](https://purgecss.com/) - To remove the Bootstrap CSS bloat.

 ## Author